Skip to content

 • repatriation (if you need special arrangements to get you back to the UK)

 Having a pre-existing condition makes it more likely that you’ll need medical attention during your trip.
-Medical treatment can run up costs in the thousands, and having an insurance policy that covers your pre-existing condition means that you won’t be left with the medical bill.
+Medical treatment can run up costs in the thousands of pounds, and having an insurance policy that covers your pre-existing condition means that you won’t be left with the medical bill.

 Do I need to declare pre-existing conditions to my travel provider?